Matatika/matatika-docs/content/data-visualisation/metadata.md

 ---

-You can change the format and display of your chart by using the `metadata` key of the [Matatika dataset yaml file](../cli/dataset-yaml).
+You can change the format and display of your chart by using the `metadata` key of the [Matatika dataset YAML file](../cli/dataset-yaml).
 {: .fs-5 }

 The `metadata` key relates to how the data from the [`query`](query) within the dataset is displayed as an insight.